Cindyzzz616/YouLingo/README.md

 ### Authentication

 This application uses Auth0 for authentication.
 Make sure to configure your Auth0 credentials in the application.

+## 5. Potential Improvements
+There are some features we did not have time to implement, but we look forward to growing this project in the future!
+- Transcript highlighting: the transcript can be colour-coded according to the user's familiarity with the words, as well as words that are far beyond the user's current level.
+The same can be done with difficult sentence structures and grammatical formulations.
+Based on that, YouLingo will recommend parts of the video that the user should review and parts that can be skipped over.
+-

 ### Contributing